 Once a motion has been open for signature for three groups of sessions, if it has not attracted 100 signatures, it expires.

-Below are all the current Private Members' Motions which can now be signed electronically by emailing to [email protected].
+Below are the current Private Members' Motions.
+They can be signed electronically by emailing to [email protected].

 Current Private Members' Motions